 Fujikura's score of 54 is higher than 68% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2023, Fujikura Ltd. reported total carbon emissions of approximately 24,700,000 kg CO2e from Scope 1 and 2, alongside a significant Scope 3 emission total of about 17,879,000,000 kg CO2e.
-This marks a continued commitment to transparency in their environmental impact, with previous years showing similar trends; for instance, in 2022, their Scope 1 and 2 emissions were about 27,900,000 kg CO2e globally.
-Fujikura has set ambitious reduction targets as part of their climate commitments.
-They aim to achieve a 33% reduction in absolute Scope 1 and 2 greenhouse gas emissions by FY2030, using FY2020 as a baseline.
-Additionally, they are targeting a 15% reduction in absolute Scope 3 emissions within the same timeframe.
-These targets are aligned with the Science Based Targets initiative (SBTi) and are classified as consistent with the reductions required to limit global warming to well below 2°C. Looking towards the long term, Fujikura has committed to achieving net zero total emissions at their plants by 2050.
-This commitment includes a roadmap for reducing total CO2 emissions across all scopes, with specific milestones set for 2030, including a 41% reduction from 2013 levels for Scope 1 and 2 emissions.
-Fujikura's initiatives also include a commitment to renewable energy, aiming for 45% renewable energy usage by FY2030, increasing to 90% by FY2040, and reaching 100% by FY2050.
-This comprehensive approach underscores Fujikura's dedication to sustainability and reducing their carbon footprint in the electrical equipment and machinery sector.
+This marks a continued commitment to transparency in their environmental impact, with previous years showing similar trends in emissions reporting.
+Fujikura has set ambitious reduction targets, aiming for a 33% decrease in absolute Scope 1 and 2 greenhouse gas emissions by FY2030, using FY2020 as the baseline.
+Additionally, the company is committed to reducing Scope 3 emissions by 15% within the same timeframe.
+These targets align with the Science Based Targets initiative (SBTi) and are classified as consistent with the reductions necessary to limit global warming to well below 2°C. Looking towards the long term, Fujikura has established a goal of achieving net zero emissions across all scopes by 2050.
+This commitment includes a roadmap for increasing the use of renewable energy, targeting 45% by FY2030, 90% by FY2040, and 100% by FY2050.
+Fujikura's emissions data is not cascaded from any parent organization, ensuring that their reported figures and commitments are independently derived.
+The company continues to enhance its sustainability initiatives, reflecting a proactive approach to climate change and environmental responsibility.

 Access structured emissions data, company-specific emission factors, and source documents